cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

 .. ifnotslides::

-   Cylc also executes jobs as `background processes`_ by default.
+   By default Cylc also executes jobs as `background processes`_.
-   When we are running jobs on other compute hosts we will often want to use a :term:`job runner` to submit our job.
-   Cylc supports the following :term:`job runners <job runner>`:
+   We often want to submit jobs to a :term:`job runner` instead, particularly on shared compute resources.
+Cylc supports the following job runners:

 * at
 * loadleveler